core-wg/senml-etch/draft-ietf-core-senml-etch.md

 If no SenML Records match, empty SenML Pack (i.e., array with no elements) is returned as a response.

-All other Fetch Record fields than name, base name, time, and base time MUST be ignored.
+All other Fetch Record fields than name, base name, time, base time, unit, and base unit MUST be ignored.

 ## SenML (i)PATCH

 The (i)PATCH method can be used to change the fields of SenML Records, to add new Records, and to remove existing Records.
-The names and times of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record can match at most one Target Record.
+The names, times, and units of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record MUST match at most one Target Record.
 Patch Packs can also include new values and other SenML fields for the Records.
 Application of Patch Packs is idempotent; hence PATCH and iPATCH methods for SenML Packs are equivalent.

-When the name in a Patch Record matches with the name in an existing Record, the resolved time values are compared.
-If the time values either do not exist in both Records or are equal, the Target Record is replaced with the contents of the Patch Record.
+When the name in a Patch Record matches with the name in an existing Record, the resolved time values and units (if any) are compared.
+If the time values and units either do not exist in both Records or are equal, the Target Record is replaced with the contents of the Patch Record.
 All Patch Records MUST contain at least a SenML Value or Sum field.
 A Patch Pack with invalid Records MUST be rejected.

-If a Patch Record contains a name, or combination of a time value and a name, that do not exist in any existing Record in the Pack, the given Record, with all the fields it contains, is added to the Pack.
+If a Patch Record contains a name, or combination of a time value, unit, and a name, that do not exist in any existing Record in the Pack, the given Record, with all the fields it contains, is added to the Pack.

 If a Patch Record has a value ("v") field with value null, it MUST NOT be